beamer-bridge/beamer/docs/source/protocol.rst

 The ``challengePeriod`` describes the initial period of a challenge.
 This period has to be long enough to allow for the L1 resolution proof to be transmitted from the target rollup to the source rollup.
-It takes at minimum ``finalizationTime[targetRollup]`` for the proof to be available for transmission.
+It takes at minimum ``finalityPeriod[targetRollup]`` for the proof to be available for transmission.
 For optimistic rollups this value is typically defined as 7 days but this might change in the future and differ for each rollup implementation.
 That each challenged claim can be L1 resolved is a hard requirement.